git-keeper/git-keeper/docs/reference/client.md

 ## modify

 Modifies an existing class on the server.
+If students are added after assignments have been published, the new students will receive new assignment emails for each published assignment.

 Usage: `gkeep modify <class name> <csv filename>`